buddypress/buddypress/src/readme.txt

 = Who builds BuddyPress? =

 BuddyPress is free software, built by an international community of volunteers.
 Some contributors to BuddyPress are employed by companies that use BuddyPress, while others are consultants who offer BuddyPress-related services for hire.
 No one is paid by the BuddyPress project for his or her contributions.

 If you would like to provide monetary support to BuddyPress, please consider a donation to the <a href="https://wordpressfoundation.org">WordPress Foundation</a>, or ask your favorite contributor how they prefer to have their efforts rewarded.

+= Discussion Forums =

+Try <a href="https://wordpress.org/plugins/bbpress/">bbPress</a>.
+It integrates with BuddyPress Groups, Profiles, and Notifications.
+Each group on your site can choose to have its own forum, and each user's topics, replies, favorites, and subscriptions appear in their profiles.

 == Screenshots ==